MeliodasX/regula-js/README.md

 import { applyRules } from "regula-js"
 ```

-2. Pass in the array of rule objects as the first parameter and the user input object as the second parameter.
+2. Regula.JS takes in an array of rule objects as the first parameter and the user input object as the second parameter.

 ```js
 const result = applyRules(rules, userInput);